pippim/pippim.github.io/programs/mserve.md

 - ***Copy Checked To New Location*** - will copy both the LRC (`.lrc` - synchronized lyrics) file AND every checked song in the *Music Location Tree*.
 If there is no LRC file, the original music file is still copied.
 The new location must be empty.
-For locations already containing music the synchronize location function must be used instead.
+For locations already containing music, the synchronize location function must be used instead.
 That ensures the correct direction for copying files.
 To update LRC files in locations already containing music, use *Open Location and Play*, then use the *Make LRC For Checked Songs* option.
 - ***Debug Information*** - Displays information to console and to the *Information Centre*.
 This information is helpful to those customizing **mserve**.
 Moves lost windows into monitor!
-If any applications windows are off visible desktop they are half moved to the closest monitor.
-Also note 18 minutes after booting, you may get 4 `speech-dispatcher` jobs in pulse audio but these are automatically deleted if you respond `Yes` to the prompt that appears (only when playing music).
+If an application window is off the desktop (invisible), it is moved half way into the closest desktop monitor.
+Also note that 18 minutes after booting, 4 `speech-dispatcher` jobs may appear in pulse audio.
+A dialog box prompt message appears and, jobs are killed if you respond `Yes`.

 ***NOTE:*** The *Enable TV Commercial Buttons* and *Enable FF/Rewind Buttons*